xcore/tool_pyxsim/README.rst

 To Do
 =====

-* Extend to work with the plugin API as well as the testbench
+* Extend to work with the xsim plugin API as well as the xsim testbench api
-* Implement a value passing mechanism between testbench and simulator

 Known Issues
 ============